p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/namify/README.md

 ## Configuration

+* Press F1 to open the configuration interface.
 * The option to set your own API key is available in the config file.

 ## Issues, questions, etc.